LONELINESS AND DEPRESSION

 I'd Love to Hear Your Comments.
 Thanks, Alun

-I hope the page is not too depressing; all issues of this kind are easier to bear when the problem is understood and shared by others.
-And despite the truth that the subject is close to my heart, I did actually enjoy putting my thoughts down on paper - it is so much better than bottling them up!
+I hope the page is not too depressing; I think all issues of this kind are easier to bear when the problem is understood and shared by others.
+And despite the truth that the subject is close to my own heart, I did actually enjoy putting my thoughts down on paper - it is so much better than bottling them up!

 LEAVING A MESS AROUND THE HOUSE

 Loneliness and depression can result in a loss of enthusiasms and motivation, a loss of energy, and a loss of self-respect.

 Today I will clean and tidy the house.